typelevel/squants/README.md

 *The Trouble with Doubles*

 When building programs that perform some type of dimensional analysis, developers are quick to declare quantities using a basic numeric type, usually Double.
-While this may be perfectly satisfactory in many situations, it can often lead to semantic and other logic issues.
+While this may be satisfactory in some situations, it can often lead to semantic and other logic issues.

 For example, when using a Double to describe a quantity of Energy (kWh) and Power (kW), it is possible to compile a program that adds these two values together.
 This is not appropriate as kW and kWh